datanav/docs/hub/features/durable-data.rst

 Use case
 --------

 For cloud subscriptions, data is backed up to an external service once every 24 hours.
-During a disaster recovery data written the last 24 hours can be lost.
+During disaster recovery, data written in the last 24 hours can be lost.
 By using replicas and a high-durability disk for storage, the risk of data loss is greatly reduced.
 The risk of data loss should be acceptable when Sesam is pulling data from sources, as the data that was lost will be pulled again by Sesam.
-However for pipes with :ref:`HTTP endpoint source <http_endpoint_source>` and :doc:`non-idempotent <../idempotency>` sinks, this will most likely be a problem.
+However for pipes with :ref:`HTTP endpoint source <http_endpoint_source>` and :doc:`non-idempotent <../idempotency>` sinks, data loss will most likely be a problem.

 .. admonition:: When to enable